 This is a biggie.
 Organizations need to understand their employees’ level of knowledge and interest.
 Offer training.

+And one noteworthy item for non-profits is to think about your volunteer base.
 Diane Gomez, public relations manager for the Public Relations Society of America (PRSA), mentions that not only is PRSA staff involved, but volunteers are as well.
 “This includes monitoring and interacting with members (and nonmembers) who reach out to us via these channels, and is in addition to pushing out information of interest to our members.”

 In addition to posting GM’s social media policy, Barger explains several things the company did to convey the company’s approach.
 “We posted a 45-minute ‘Social Media 101’ interactive training course on the intranet that gives employees the basics on how/why/where to engage in social media.
 Additionally, we developed a ‘201’ level ‘train-the-trainer’ course that introduces more complete tools and tips.
 Those who’ve taken this course are authorized to train others within their departments on the basics of social media.
 Finally, we have an internal blog, ‘Making Conversation,’ that focuses on sharing lessons we’re learning through social media outreach.”

-The Voice of Your Customer.
+Though she’s the president of a smaller firm, Crystal Kendrick used a similar approach with The Voice of Your Customer.
 “Our employees are very social media savvy and understand how to technically use the sites.
 We discussed the spirit of the policy and reviewed examples of ineffective social media policies.
 Training for our employees focused on the strategic and professional applications of the social media sites.
 We use ‘key word rich’ content, approved messages and in some cases, scheduled time for posting.”

 Gomez added they are encouraging staff to participate in social media on behalf of the organization.
 “We are looking to establish an overall strategy that departments will follow when deciding when and how to use social media.”
 I’ve found many companies developing job aids, such as flow charts or decision trees, to help employees determine when and how to respond to blogs and inquiries on other social networking sites.